-Capital One® Savor Cash Rewards Credit Card is a no-annual-fee cash back credit card designed for people who like to eat.
+Savor® Rewards from Capital One® is a cash back credit card designed for people who like to eat.
 That’s pretty much everyone, right?

-The headline here is unlimited 3% cash back on dining purchases.
+The headline here is unlimited 4% cash back on dining and entertainment purchases.
 That makes this one of the best credit cards for those seeking to save money eating out at restaurants.
 Grocery store purchases also earn cash back at an elevated rate: 2% unlimited.
-A juicy early spend bonus and 9-month 0% APR introductory promotion on purchases and balance transfers round out this card’s signature benefits.
+A juicy early spend bonus further sweetens the pot.
+The biggest drawback is undoubtedly the $95 annual fee, imposed after the first year.